ReimondWong/ReimondWong/README.md

 -->
 About me:
 - ⚡ I’m a software engineering (BEng Hons) graduate
-- 🌱 I’m currently learning algorithms and datastructures
+- 🌱 I’m currently learning algorithms and data structures
 - 🔭 I’m currently working on improving my proficiency with JavaScript and C++